 ***Never use glue of any kind to reattach the crown.

 Although your teeth are strong they are still susceptible to fractures, cracks and breaks that are typically caused by trauma, grinding or biting.
 If your tooth has been fractured, cracked or broken, contact your dentist immediately.

 - Rinse your tooth with lukewarm water.

 - Apply gauze to the affected area if you’re bleeding.

 - Minimize swelling and pain by applying a cold, damp cloth to the cheek.

 - If you’re unable to make it to the dentist immediately cover the affected area with dental cement, which can be found at your local pharmacy, and take a pain reliever.

 Your dentist will determine the best solution based on the nature of the break or fracture.

 Dislodged or Loose Teeth

-It may be possible to save a tooth that has been dislodged as a result of trauma or decay.
-If your tooth becomes dislodged or loose, contact your dentist immediately to make an appointment.
-Treat the affected area by using a cold compress and pain relieving medication.
-Your dentist will use splints to stabilize the tooth, however if the tooth doesn’t heal, a root canal may be necessary.
+Depending on the situation, it may be possible to save a tooth that has been dislodged as a result of trauma or decay.
+If your tooth becomes dislodged or loose, contact your dentist as soon as possible to schedule an appointment.
+Next, treat the affected area using a cold compress and pair relieving medication.
+During your appointment, your dentist will use splints to stabilize your tooth, however, if the tooth doesn’t heal, a root canal may be necessary.